ELENA-LANG/tutorials/ParsingExpression1/README.md

 the output would be:

     ( ( ( 2 ) ( 2 ) * ) ( ( 3 ) ( 4 ) * ) - ) =-8.0

-The tutorial can be found at - https://github.com/ELENA-LANG/tutorials/tree/master/ParsingExpression1